 - Water deeply before and after applying mulch to ensure there is enough moisture in your soil for your plants to access.

 - Water only when necessary that is when when the soil under the mulch is dry 1 inch beneath the surface.
-Check before watering to avoid over-watering and to keep your plants healthy.
+Check before watering to avoid over-watering.

 - Apply your mulch evenly.
-Don’t mound it around around the plants stems leave a little space.
-Spread mulch up one to five inches thick in your garden bed.
+Don’t mound it around around the plants stems leave a space.
+Spread mulch one to five inches thick in your garden bed.

 - Wood planks, cardboard, landscape fabric and plastic sheeting can be used as temporary mulch between your garden rows.